ICRC2023/surveys/docs/diversity/questionnaire.md

 The list of questions asked and the choices shown.

-## Basic Information
+## Basic Demographic Information

-Please give us some basic information about yourself.
+(Q01 - Q11)
+Asked about basic demographic information of the respondents.
+Workplace and Birthplace/Hometown were asked separately.
+All questions were set as mandatory, but leaved an option to select "Prefer not to answer".

 ```{toctree}
 responses/q01_age